bww/FutureKit/README.md

 	}

 # Using Futures
-The code invoking the long-running operation can then use the future to handle it once it completes or fails.
+The code calling the long-running method can then use the future it returns to do something once the operation completes or fails.
 Using futures, it's trivial to perform a number of such operations in a sequence:

 	MyDownloader *downloader; // assume this exists
 	FKFuture *future = [downloader downloadContentsOfURL:theFirstURL];